jcg5g9/SNOLH_Genomics/README.md

 Once all directories are downloaded, create a new sub-directory within the home directory (same level as the three analysis directories, .Rproj, README.md, etc.) called `/raw_data`.
 This is where you will store the raw genomic data and associated sample metadata (see <i><b>Data</i></b> section below).

 ## Data
-Raw genotype data and accompanying metadata are available on Dryad: doi:10.5061/dryad.k6djh9wbs
+Raw genotype data and accompanying metadata are available on Dryad: <a href="url">https://datadryad.org/stash/dataset/doi:10.5061/dryad.k6djh9wbs</a>

 Download these data into to your `/raw_data` directory within the home working directory.